pippinbarr/v-r-5/process/list-of-works.md

 ### Interiors

-- Point Light
+- Light: Point Light (drifting)
-- Spot Light
+- Light: Spot Light (drifting)
-- Directional Light (window, totally static)
+- Light: Directional Light (window, totally static)
-- Area Light (baked, totally static)
+- Light: Area Light (baked, totally static)
-- Two Lights (combined shadows)
+- Two Lights (combined shadows, drifting)
-- Shadow Casting
+- Setting: Relative Shadow Casting/Receiving (drifting)
-- Cookie (Totally static)
+- Setting: Cookie (Totally static)
-- Acne
+- Setting: Acne
-- (Bias, if visible)
+- (Bias, if visible, tweening)
-- (Normal Bias, if visible)
+- (Normal Bias, if visible, tweening)
-- Shadow Only
+- Setting: Shadow Only
 - Glimmer of Gold (low light, very static)
-- On and Off
+- Dynamics: On and Off
-- Near Plane
+- Setting: Near Plane (tweening)
-- Low Quality
+- Setting: Low Quality (on and off?)
-- Hard
+- Setting: Hard (on and off?)
-- No Shadows
+- Setting: No Shadows (on and off?)
-- Shadow Strength
+- Setting: Shadow Strength (tweening)

 And then there are movement forms (separately?)

-- Translation side to side
+- Dynamics: Translation side to side, lateral (dolly)
-- Translation up and down
+- Dynamics: Translation up and down, vertical
-- Translation in and out
+- Dynamics: Translation in and out, dolly?
-- Rotation/orbit
+- Dynamics: Rotation/orbit (separate out? a rotating spot light like a lighthouse?)

 If we treated all these as separate rooms, we would have 22 rooms.
 It's possible that that is simply not so bad.